lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 ------------------------------------------------------------------

-Suppose, we would like to export an EnergyPlus model of a room with an ideal HVAC system, that delivers sensible and latent heat gains as schedules to maintain a certain room temperature.
-The HVAC system in EnergyPlus requires outdoor dry-bulb temperature, outdoor air relative humidity, room dry-bulb temperature and room air relative humidity in the zone to compute the sensible and latent heat gains.
+Suppose, we would like to export an EnergyPlus model of a room with an ideal HVAC system, that adds heating or cooling load to the zone as schedule to maintain a certain room temperature.

-Such an  EnergyPlus model could be exported as an FMU with four inputs and two outputs.
-The four inputs of the FMU will map to the outdoor dry-bulb temperature, outdoor air relative humidity, room dry-bulb temperature and room air relative humidity in the zone, whereas the two outputs map to the sensible and latent heat gains.
+Such an  EnergyPlus model could be exported as an FMU with one input and one output.
+The input of the FMU will map to the heating/cooling load schedule, whereas the output of the FMU will map to the room dry-bulb temperature.

 The Energyplus model needs to contain the following three items: